nicolewhite/RNeo4j/README.md

 populate(graph, data = "movies")
 ```

 And now you have the movie database loaded!
-Printing the graph object gives you a high level overview of the structure of the database, and `getIndex()` and `getConstraint()` will tell you if there are any indices or constraints present:
+Executing `summary()` on the graph object gives you a high level overview of the structure of the database, and `getIndex()` and `getConstraint()` will tell you if there are any indices or constraints present:

 ```
-print(graph)
+summary(graph)

 #     This       To   That
 # 1 Person  FOLLOWS Person